pollyweb-org/pollyweb-docs/4 ⚙️ Solution/30 🧩 Data/Binds 🔗/🔗 Bind.md

     | 🗄️ Vault | ✅ Done!
     |

-    The [Vault's Talker 😃](<../../35 💬 Chats/Talkers 😃/😃🤲 Talker helper.md>) may look like the following.
+    The Vault's [Script 📃](<../../35 💬 Chats/Scripts 📃/📃 basics/Script 📃.md>) may look like the following.

     ```yaml
     💬|[Bla]: